OpenMDAO/OpenMDAO/openmdao/docs/other/repo_guide/github-pages.rst

 .. warning::
-    If you want to publish to github-pages from your docs built on Travis CI,  your Github repository must be public, otherwise the instructions in this document will not work for you.
+    If you want to publish to github-pages from your docs built on Travis CI,  your Github repository must be public, and you must be using travis-ci.ORG (not the private .COM)--otherwise the instructions in this document will not work for you.

 Personal Access Token
 ---------------------